AAshrafHussein/computer_vision/Readme.md

 # Computer Vision with Deep Learning

 Hello and welcome to this series of tutorials.
-This is a six-session boot camp to cover the basic concepts of computer vision and gian hands-on experience working on various CV tasks.
+This is a six-session boot camp to cover the basic concepts of computer vision and gain hands-on experience working on various CV tasks.

 First things first, let's differentiate between computer vision and image processing.